 When you create your password, you’ll have to follow the guidelines we provide, which are meant to help you come up with a secure password.
 Here are some other tips for creating a secure password:

-If you initiate the PIN process but do not receive the text or phone call, it may be because:
+If you initiate the PIN process but do not receive the text, it may be because:

 Web addresses beginning with “https://...” use encryption.
 The “s” stands for “secured.”

 Engage the services of a qualified third party to make the valuation and request valid supporting documentation.
 Precious metals and promissory notes do not require action on your part for an annual valuation.

 New Direction Trust Company will send a one-time PIN to any phone number currently listed on your account.
 PINs are sent via SMS (text message), which leaves us unable to deliver the PIN via phone call.
 Once logged in, you will have the option of having any PINs sent to your phone or email address on file.

 If you do not receive a call or text from New Direction Trust Company with the unique one-time PIN, please check that your carrier and plan accept short codes.

 We understand how important security and confidentiality are, so we use the following security techniques.
 We maintain physical safeguards, such as secure areas in buildings; electronic safeguards, such as passwords and encryption; and procedural safeguards, such as customer authentication procedures.

 The easiest way for renters/borrowers to pay your IRA is to submit online payments that you may track through your online portal.
 Renters and borrowers may also send checks to New Direction Trust Company accompanied by a deposit coupon.
 The payee on the check is the name of your IRA.